gamedev44/HOP/README.md

 - **Leap of Faith**: Video call feature.

 ### feel free to leave notes in the issue or in our github link above regarding any new features or changes you might like to see incorperated.

+### Please Consider Donating!
+[Send Donations](https://www.patreon.com/iu_pgd/membership) to boost our platform and take all of our projects to the next level; we ask that you please help by donating towards our cause if it's not too much to ask.